r-matsuzaka/cloud-function-example/README.md

 python3 train.py
 ```
 Then you will get `fashion_mnist_weights.data-00000-of-00001` and `fashion_mnist_weights.index`.
-Those files are put in CLoud Storage.
+Those files are put in Cloud Storage.

 ## Prepare GCP environment